Pontiac Mills

 The winding corridor between the narrow stucco buildings of Pontiac Mills, known as The Mews

-The winding corridor between narrow, unusually-shaped stucco buildings by the river came to be known as “The Mews”
+The winding corridor between narrow stucco buildings by the river came to be known as “The Mews”

 The mill entered the 20th century on top of the world.
 Compared to the 5000-spindle capacity of the old Clarke’s Mill, an 1898 report puts Pontiac at 27,792 spindles, employing 543 workers.
 The complex was constantly upgraded to keep up with the latest in manufacturing technology, and transitioned from oil lighting to electric lighting in 1908 with the installation of a 240-amp dynamo.